 “It is like buying a pre-made pasta sauce: You know it will do the job, it is efficient at scale, and there is very little work in getting the job done,” explained Matt.
 “On the other hand, a homemade sauce allows you to accommodate individual preferences to amplify or suppress certain flavours.”

 If you’re flexible and have a strong sales enablement program in place, this can be a viable option that allows you to customise your methodology to suit your business.
 One word of caution from Matt, however: “If you have to deploy a global solution to a worldwide multi-segment salesforce, then you should probably reach for the sauce jar.”
 Sometimes, simple is best!

 Scale Your Sales Team with the Right Sales Methodology

-Once deployed, adopted, and optimized, your sales methodology has the potential to transform the way your sellers work — and boost your bottom line long after your initial investment.
+Once deployed, adopted, and optimised, your sales methodology has the potential to transform the way your sellers work – and boost your bottom line long after your initial investment.

 Want to learn more about bringing sales methodologies into your sellers’ workflows?
-Get started with our guide and discover how to integrate leading methodologies into your sales enablement platform.
+Take a look at our Highspot Marketplace and discover how you can bring leading methodologies into your sales enablement platform.